Lianne La Havas (album): Writing and recording

 The album was written after La Havas' breakup from her partner, with La Havas stating, "I can't write when I'm in the thick of it.
 I think I've got to calm down a little bit."
 The album's writing sessions happened sporadically over a ten-month period.

 The writing sessions took place between the United Kingdom and the United States and were inspired by a variety of artists including Milton Nascimento, Joni Mitchell, Jaco Pastorius, Al Green, and Destiny's Child harmonies and themes of empowerment.

 Recording of the album was not initially planned.
 Following La Havas' performance at the Glastonbury festival in June 2019, La Havas and her band went to the studio to work on a live version of Radiohead's “Weird Fishes” from their record In Rainbows.
 La Havas enjoyed the session and wanted her third album to be recorded in a similar way:

 By October 2019, La Havas had written all ten tracks and by December the album's recording had been completed.
 The recording sessions took place in London, Bath and New York.
 The album's production was handled by long-term collaborator Matt Hales, co-producer Beni Giles, and guest co-producer Mura Masa.

-"Paper Thin", started from a dream in which La Havas could hear a melody and the songs to be opening lyrics.
+"Paper Thin", started from a dream in which La Havas could hear a melody and the opening lyric.
 The song was later recorded at Homer Steinweiss' New York studio, the song's minimalist production inspired La Havas and informed the sound and style of the album.
 "Can't Fight" was inspired by R&B from La Havas' childhood.
 The song was created and recorded in Peckham along with producer Mura Masa.
 During the production of the song La Havas and Masa were listening to Vulfpeck, which inspired the song's soulful production.